EliTheDeveloper/Elis-Competitive-Settings/README.md

-# Elis-Stopwatch-Mod
+# Elis Competitive Settings

-This is a mod for Gorilla Tag that allows you to use a stopwatch for competitive games, ect.
+This is a mod for Gorilla Tag that allows you to use a competitive settings for competitive games, ect.

 ## CONTROLS